noodleA1/veo3/README.md

 # Veo3 Enhanced Prompt Generator

 A streamlined application for creating AI-powered video generation prompts with visual storyboard annotations.
+Available as both a Gradio UI and FastAPI endpoint.

 ## Features